hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 assignments should be turned in using this format.
 Since my last name is Chin, I would use `01-assignment_chin.Rmd` as my file name.
 Unless your name is also Chin, you should use a different name.

-*Stretch Items*

-If you have extra time, you can do the following:

-1. Calculate the average earnings for individuals at the most selective colleges, then compare that with individuals at the least selective colleges in the dataset.

-2. Find a way to determine whether colleges with very high SAT scores tend to have higher or lower debt than colleges with low SAT scores.

-3. Plot the relationship between SAT and debt.
-What do you see?
-Does this surprise you?

-4. Now, provide separate plots for SAT and debt by control of the institution.